School resources

 Use this resource to promote good well-being and mental health awareness and support your students’ understanding of this important topic.
 As students complete each activity, they will explore tasks that will get them thinking and talking about ways to improve their own personal health.
 Activities include Word Search, Design a Wellbeing Classroom Mascot, My Mental Health Action Plan, People I can Turn To, The Code Breaker Wellbeing Challenge, How Many Smaller Words: Wellbeing Edition, Where Do I Belong? and Connecting with Someone Special.

-This beautifully illustrated journal is a great way to focus your students on the Queensland Mental Health Week (QMHW) theme of ‘Awareness, Belonging, Connection’.
+This beautifully illustrated journal is a great way resource to use during Queensland Mental Health Week.
 Each afternoon, the students can take time to reflect on their day, become aware of their feelings and achievements, affirm their sense of belonging in the classroom and school and be encouraged by the connections they have made with others.

-This beautifully illustrated journal is a great way to focus your students on the Queensland Mental Health Week (QMHW) theme of ‘Awareness, Belonging, Connection’.
+This beautifully illustrated journal is a great way resource to use during Queensland Mental Health Week.
 Each afternoon, the students can take time to reflect on their day, become aware of their feelings and achievements, affirm their sense of belonging in the classroom and school and be encouraged by the connections they have made with others.

 This engaging Escape the Room game developed by Twinkl is a wonderful way to foster teamwork and raise awareness about mental health in your classroom.
 Your students will be immersed in the scenario as they work together to solve eight different puzzles to escape the classroom for the great outdoors!